Services for customers with disabilities

 - If you belong to the Deaf Association, you will get free DVD issues if you have a Deaf Asssociation Members card.
 Current cards have to be shown at the time of issues.

-- Groups of people with other disabilities are welcome to contact the library contact the library and arrange a special library session, to share their library needs and learn how they can use the library.
+- Groups of people with other disabilities are welcome to contact the library and arrange a special library session, to share their library needs and learn how they can use the library.

 Technology for customers with disabilities:

 - Thousands of magazines and newspapers, along with dictionaries, encyclopedias and other information, are available online through our mygateway.info databases.
-You can access these from home, work or any place with an internet PC with your library card number.
+You can access these within the library or remotely with your library card number.

-- Search our catalogue, check your library card and place reserves online via the Internet from home or any Internet PC.
+- Search our catalogue, check your library card and place reserves online from home or any Internet-connected device.

 - You can personalise our website with MyLibrary - select the areas of our website you're interested in, choose if you want email updates and explore our monthly lists of new books and DVDs.